sous-chefs/rvm/README.md

 ## `default_ruby`

-The default ruby for RVM.
+The default ruby for RVM installed system-wide.
 If the RVM ruby is not installed, it will be built as a pre-requisite.
-The value can also contain a gemset in the form of `"ruby-1.8.7-p330@awesome"`.
+The value can also contain a gemset in the form of `"ruby-1.8.7-p352@awesome"`.

-**Note:** a fully qualified RVM string name needs to be used, which can be found when running `rvm list known`.

-The default is `"ruby-1.9.2-p180"`.
+The default is `"ruby-1.9.2-p290"`.
 To disable a default ruby from being set, use an empty string (`""`) or a value of `"system"`.

+## `user_default_ruby`

+The default ruby for RVMs installed per-user when not explicitly set for that user.
+If the RVM ruby is not installed, it will be built as a pre-requisite.
+The value can also contain a gemset in the form of `"ruby-1.8.7-p352@awesome"`.

+The default is `"ruby-1.9.2-p290"`.
+To disable a default ruby from being set, use an empty string (`""`) or a value of `"system"`.

 ## `rubies`

-A list of additional RVM rubies to be built and installed.
+A list of additional RVM system-wide rubies to be built and installed.
 This list does not need to necessarily contain your default ruby as the `rvm_default_ruby` resource will take care of installing itself.
 For example:

-    node['rvm']['rubies'] = [ "ree-1.8.7", "jruby-1.5.6" ]
+    node['rvm']['rubies'] = [ "ree-1.8.7", "jruby" ]

-**Note:** a fully qualified RVM string name needs to be used, which can be found when running `rvm list known`.

 The default is an empty array.
-To disable a default ruby from being installed, see the `install_rubies` attribute.

-## `install_rubies`
+## `user_rubies`

-Can enable or disable installation of a default ruby and additional rubies set attribute metadata.
-The primary use case for this attribute is when you don't want any rubies installed (but you want RVM installed).
-To do so:

-    node['rvm']['install_rubies'] = "false"
+A list of additional RVM rubies to be built and installed per-user when not explicitly set.
+This list does not need to necessarily contain your default ruby as the `rvm_default_ruby` resource will take care of installing itself.
+For example:

+    node['rvm']['user_rubies'] = [ "ree-1.8.7", "jruby" ]

-The default is `"true"`.
+The default is an empty array.

 ## `global_gems`

-A list of gem hashes to be installed into the *global* gemset in each installed RVM ruby.
-The RVM global.gems files will be added to and all installed rubies will be iterated over to ensure full installation coverage.
+A list of gem hashes to be installed into the *global* gemset in each installed RVM ruby sytem-wide.
+The **global.gems** files will be added to and all installed rubies will be iterated over to ensure full installation coverage.
 See the `rvm_gem` resource for more details about the options for each gem hash.
-The default puts bundler in each ruby:
+The default puts bundler and rake in each ruby:

     node['rvm']['global_gems'] = [
+      { 'name'    => 'bundler' },
-      { 'name' => "bundler" }
+      { 'name'    => 'rake',
+        'version' => '0.9.2'
+      }
     ]

+## `user_global_gems`

+A list of gem hashes to be installed into the *global* gemset in each installed RVM ruby for each user when not explicitly set.
+The **global.gems** files will be added to and all installed rubies will be iterated over to ensure full installation coverage.
+See the `rvm_gem` resource for more details about the options for each gem hash.
+The default puts bundler and rake in each ruby:

+    node['rvm']['user_global_gems'] = [
+      { 'name'    => 'bundler' },
+      { 'name'    => 'rake',
+        'version' => '0.9.2'
+      }
+    ]

 ## `gems`

-A list of gem hashes to be installed into arbitrary RVM rubies and gemsets.
+A list of gem hashes to be installed into arbitrary RVM rubies and gemsets system-wide.
 See the `rvm_gem` resource for more details about the options for each gem hash and target ruby environment.

+The default is an empty hash: `{}`.

+## `user_gems`

+A list of gem hashes to be installed into arbitrary RVM rubies and gemsets for each user when not explicitly set.
+See the `rvm_gem` resource for more details about the options for each gem hash and target ruby environment.

-The default is an empty hash.
+The default is an empty hash: `{}`.

 ## `rvmrc`